České Budějovice Basin: Geography

 The České Budějovice Basin has an area of 640 sqkm and an average elevation of 408 m.
 The territory has an elongated shape from the northwest to the southeast, which is almost 70 km long and 10–12 km wide.

 The area is densely interwoven with many watercourses.
 The southeastern part is drained by the Vltava River.
 The Malše flows through the southernmost part of the basin and connects with the Vltava.
 The northwestern part is drained by the Otava River and its tributary Blanice.

-The České Budějovice Basin is known for large amount of fish ponds, which were established in the region since Middle Ages.
-The ponds Bezdrev (area 365 ha) and Dehtář (246 ha), which are among the largest ponds in the Czech Republic, are located in the territory.
+The České Budějovice Basin is known for large amount of fishponds, which were established in the region since Middle Ages.
+The ponds Bezdrev (area 365 ha) and Dehtář (246 ha), which are among the largest ponds in the Czech Republic, are located in the basin.

 The basin includes several large settlements, most notably the city of České Budějovice.
-Other large towns are Strakonice, Vodňany, Protivín, Zliv, and southern part of Písek.
+Other large towns are Strakonice, Vodňany, Protivín, Zliv and the southern part of Písek.